ecmwf/aviso/docs/source/reference/triggers.rst

     "time": "2020-03-02T13:34:40.245Z",            # Timestamp of when this message is created }

-Here is a complete example showing how to customise the CloudEvent fields as well as the HTTP headers:
+Here is a complete example showing how to customise the CloudEvents fields as well as the HTTP headers:

 .. code-block:: yaml

   triggers:
     - type: post
       protocol:
-        type: cloudevent
+        type: cloudevents
         url: http://my.endpoint.com/api
         headers:
           HTTP_TEST: "test"
         timeout: 30
-        cloudevent:
+        cloudevents:
           type: test_cloudevent
           source: my_test